 Cadets started in 1916, as a section for older Guides who wished to train towards becoming Guiders in due course.
 Initially, they were based at establishments like major girls' boarding schools and training colleges, so wouldn't have been available around the country, and there was the option of either having a Patrol of Cadets, or a unit of two or more Patrols.
 Initially uniform was either the gym tunic of the school in the case of school and college Cadets, or the regular Guide uniform worn with a white hatband, for others, as shown on the left - in 1930 a white Hat Badge, in the same style as for Guides and Rangers was introduced instead.
 The Cadets undertook a detailed and thorough two-year course of training, partly theoretical and partly working with a range of different units in the area to pick up practical experience - those who did not make the grade could be asked to leave at any point during the course!
 On leaving the Cadet Company, a completion certificate would be forwarded to the Commissioner in the girl's home area, so that she could be appointed to a unit without delay, and she was expected "on a point of honour" to help the Guide movement on leaving school.
 Before long the value of Cadet Companies outwith the small number of boarding schools and colleges was realised, and County Cadet Companies started to be formed in many areas, with cadets mainly working each week with a particular local Brownie Pack or Guide Company, occasionally meeting up with their counterparts at County Cadet gatherings and trainings.
 Because they spent most of their time working alone in their Brownie or Guide unit, the County Cadet units did not have active Patrols as those at Training Colleges did, nor did they have specific interest badges - although they could work for awards such as Queen's Guide, other badges were not open to them, as they were teaching the skills to others rather than learning them for themselves.
 It is because of the 1916 starting date for Cadets, and 1917 for Senior Guides/Rangers, that there has been much confusion ever since over when Senior Section anniversaries should be celebrated - should they count from Senior Guides in 1917 (as they did prior to 1991) or from Cadets in 1916 (as they have counted since 1991)?!

 Sea Guides, (later merged with Sea Rangers) were started in 1920, for those older girls who had a maritime background, or a love of the sea.
 They had a different, nautical uniform of a navy jersey and skirt with a bucket-type hat (which had a white linen cover in summer) with black ties,and separate 'working rig' options for use when doing 'boat work' such as the white top with navy collar trim, worn with skirt, shorts or trousers - and each member had to make her own white lanyard, from Plater's Cord using fancy knotting.
 Sea Rangers were a 'Crew', rather than a 'Company' and by 1923 the custom was established whereby each Crew adopted a ship, took it's name, studied it and followed the activities and voyages of the ship.
 The publication of the "Sea Guides" pamphlet in 1924 helped regularise programmes.
 As well as doing actual sailing and rowing, (and a good deal of maintenance work if the crew were fortunate enough to own their own craft) there was swimming, knotting, ship drills, shanty singing, practical handicrafts and other nautical skills, and learning about different types of ancient and modern ships, ports, cargos and routes, they also still tackled the same challenges and awards as regular Rangers did - instead of doing the general Ranger Service Certificates they tackled the AB Test.
-Initially they had Patrols, with the suggestion being that they take the names of Sea Birds for their Patrols and embroider their own Patrol badges, but soon that was changed so that instead each crew was split into two groups, as Port and Starboard watches, again to follow the naval tradition.
+Initially they had Patrols, with the suggestion being that they take the names of Sea Birds for their Patrols and embroider their own Patrol badges.
+The 1929 Trading catalogue indicated that they supplied transfers for embroidering Albatross, Penguin, Sea Gull, Stormy Petrel, Swan or Tern Patrol Badges, but later that was changed so that instead each crew was split into two groups, as Port and Starboard watches, again to follow the naval tradition.
 Although initially they used the same sort of unit flag as Land Rangers did, by the late 1930s there was scope for Sea Ranger units to design their own Burgee flag, using appropriate symbolism, provided the design was approved by the flag authorities.
 The glamorous uniform and the exciting activities were a great attraction, and numbers soon expanded, with Crews opening up wherever there was a suitable lake, river, canal or stretch of sea to tackle water-borne activities - the fundraising to get some sort of boat of their own soon followed!
-Once crews were established, they could apply for Royal Navy Recognition - a rigourous annual examination of their skills and training.
+Once crews were established, they could apply for Royal Navy Recognition - a rigorous annual examination of their skills and training.

 Just as with the Guide Section, so Lones were available to Rangers - so yes, there were (and nowadays there still are) such things as Lone Rangers!
 They were available as Land or Sea Rangers (Lone Air Rangers and Lone Cadets may have existed though I haven't found any trace yet).
 Their programme was adapted slightly as they were isolated from their fellow Patrol members, so they tended to focus specifically on their Community Service specialisms.
 Their Promise Badge featured a large L in red enamel.
 (Lone Rangers still exist, nowadays generally those who live in rural areas where there isn't a unit within range, or where meeting nights don't suit, or for those in universities which do not have a SSAGO).